-Create a new future with JCC’s art program
+Create a new future with JC’s art program

-Starting this year, art students will have even more choices.
-JCC is expanding its art history offerings with a new Art History: Non-Western Art course that is designed to complement JCC’s previous Art History course.
-Created by two of JCC’s adjunct art faculty, the new course will include both a face-to-face and an online class covering history from the Middle East, Asia, the Pacific Islands, Africa and the Americas.
+Now in its second year, JC has expanded its art history offerings with a new Art History: Non-Western Art course that is designed to complement the previous Art History course.
+Created by two adjunct art faculty, the new course will include both a face-to-face and an online class covering history from the Middle East, Asia, the Pacific Islands, Africa and the Americas.

-JCC also offers painting and ceramics classes.
+The College also offers painting and ceramics classes.
 Painting classes offer students the opportunity to learn priniciples of design and color while utilizing a variety of water media, including watercolor, acrylics and tempera.
-JCC has a great assortment of faculty, including Joe VanKerkhove, an artist from Ohio who is coming to JCC to teach and brings experience with printmaking and painting.

 Ceramics classes give students the opportunity to work with both hand-building techniques and a pottery wheel, with consideration of finishing and firing techniques.
 Classes have a good following, and many students take the class over to practice their art and find their voice, McMillen-Oakley said.
 He is also inviting current artists to come and give demonstrations for students, helping today’s students to see working artists today and that it is possible to have a career in art.

-JCC is also offering a digital photography course online, for someone who may want to try digital photography and would like the professional experience, but does not have time to come to JCC for a class.
-JCC is working with Connie McComb-Brown, a professional photographer and owner of Precious Portraits by Connie in Adrian, in developing the digital photography course.
+An online digital photography course is available for someone who may want to try digital photography and would like the professional experience, but does not have time to come to campus for a class.
 Students will post proofs in an online gallery where others can critique and offer hints.
-JCC offers a digital photography certificate program.
+JC offers a digital photography certificate program.

 Independent study is also an option in art.
 “We hope that people will talk to us about what their needs are.
 If someone has special things they would like to accomplish, we can work to accommodate them,” McMillen-Oakley said.